Stochastic comparisons of sample mean differences for multivariate random variables: Introduction

-The comparison of Gini indexes of multivariate elliptical risks also shows its own independent interest.
-For example, for the ordering of Gini indexes of multivariate normal risks, Samanthi et al. (2016) proposed the following conjecture.
+The comparison of Gini mean differences of multivariate elliptical risks also shows its own independent interest.
+For example, for the ordering of Gini mean differences of multivariate normal risks, Samanthi et al. (2016) proposed the following conjecture.

 {\bf Conjecture} 1.
 Let random vector ${\bf X} = (X_1, X_2,\cdots, X_n)'$ follow a multivariate normal distribution $N_n ({\bf 0},{\bf \Sigma})$.
 Then its Gini index $G_n({\bf X})$ decreases in the sense of usual stochastic order as the covariance matrix ${\bf \Sigma}$ increases componentwise with diagonal elements remaining unchanged.